usnistgov/dioptra/docs/source/explanation/dioptra-motivation/why-dioptra.rst

 Establishing the trustworthiness of an AI/ML model is especially hard, because the inner workings are essentially opaque to an outside observer.
 Ideally the models we rely on would be transparent, free from bias, explainable, and secure.

-In order to understand the tradespace between performance and the trustworthy characteristics of AI, we need a software test platform suited to creating **reproducible, trackable, and resusable**.
+In order to understand the tradespace between performance and the trustworthy characteristics of AI, we need a software test platform suited to creating **reproducible, trackable, and reusable** experiments.
 The National Institute of Standards and Technology (NIST) National Cybersecurity Center of Excellence (NCCoE) has built the Dioptra experimentation test platform to begin to address the broader challenge of evaluation for the trustworthy characteristics of AI.
 The test platform aims to facilitate evaluations of AI/ML algorithms under a diverse set of conditions.
 To that end, the test platform has a modular design enabling researchers to easily swap in alternative datasets, models, and evaluations.